-TASK NO. TASK DISCIPLINE TASK DESCRIPTION Rail Safety Work?
-JUSTIFICATION STATEMENT 1 Project Director Project Wide Lead the successful delivery of the project with multiple work streams in accordance with design requirements, time and cost constraints, commercial, HR, safety, quality, environmental and community targets.
+Task No. Task Discipline Task Description Rail Safety Justification Statement Work?
+1 Project Director Project Wide Lead the successful delivery of the project with multiple work streams in accordance with design requirements, time and cost constraints, commercial, HR, safety, quality, environmental and community targets.
 Have overall accountability for the construction of a safe and reliable light rail network.
 YES Project Director is ultimately accountable for construction of a safe and reliable rail infrastructure on this Project, as the position governs and oversees the overall safe and reliable construction of the new rail infrastructure.
 Project Director will also oversee the implementation of any site specific rules regarding rolling stock operations during the delivery phase.
 Tasks fit in the following sections of the RSNL: s.8(1)(h); s.8(1)(j) 2 Environmental Roles.
-Manager and Coordinators Project Wide Environmental Manager: Ensure project compliance with relevant environmental legislation, regulations, contractual obligations and Environmental procedures through the development, implementation and maintenance a project wide environmental management system.
-Environmental Coordinator: Coordinate the implementation of project environment programs to ensure adherence with relevant environmental legislation, regulations, contractual obligations and relevant Environmental procedures.
-NO The work being performed by these roles are not considered as Rail Safety Work as they do not fit in any criteria specified in the Section 8 (1) of the Rail Safety National law 2012.
+Manager and Coordinators Project Wide Environmental Manager: Ensure project compliance with relevant environmental legislation, regulations, contractual obligations and Environmental procedures through the development, implementation and maintenance a project wide environmental management system.ct WideEnvironmental Coordinator: Coordinate the implementation of project environment programs to ensure adherence with relevant environmental legislation, regulations, contractual obligations and relevant Environmental procedures The work being performed by these roles are not considered as Rail Safety Work as they do not fit in any criteria specified in the Section 8 (1) of the Rail Safety National law 2012.
 3 Safety Roles.
 Manager and Coordinators Project Wide Safety Manager: Implement and control Safety Management System requirements, strategies and initiatives across a workplace and report progress to the Project Manager and Project leadership team.
-Manage and Coordinate safety with regards to Project Safety Managers and Coordinate site specification rolling stock activities which will be movement of rolling stock.
-These reinvolved in development, manager review and monitoring activities of Project Safety Managers and Coordinators will manage and coordinate site specific rules regarding rolling stock activities which will be controlling the movement of rolling stock.
-These roles will also be involved in development, management as well as review and monitoring activities of worksite protection management rules (safe working systems) during
+Manage and Coordinate safety with regards to rolling stock and construction activities on site.
+Safety Coordinator: Establish procedures and implement and YES Project Safety Managers and Coordinators will manage and coordinate site specific rules regarding rolling stock activities which will be controlling the movement of rolling stock.
+These roles will also be involved in development, management as well as review and monitoring activities of worksite protection management rules (safe working systems) during track construction activities.
+Tasks fit in the following sections of the RSNL: S.8(1)(a); S.8(1)(j)